 However, if you are unable to use all of your harvested scallions, they may be stored in the refrigerator for up to one week.
 It’s best not to wash them if storing is necessary.
 Keep the scallions in an airtight, plastic bag.
 Some people find placing them in a damp paper towel works as well.

-When preparing scallions, be sure to trim off the roots and tip of the white stem as well as the top two inches of greenery.
+When preparing scallions, be sure to trim off the roots and tip of the white stem as well as the top 2 inches (5 cm.) of greenery.